-ExpenseIn's ad hoc module allows you to configure approval flows at 3 different levels:
+ExpenseIn's Ad Hoc module allows you to configure approval flows at three different levels:

-User Settings (this is assigned within the Ad Hoc Settings area)
+User (this is assigned within your Ad Hoc Settings)

 Department